tehseenniaz/salaryprediction/README.md

 1. The distribution is generally symmetric so it's not a big risk.
 2. Saying our model is generally off by X thousand dollars is far easier to interpret for stakeholders than saying it is off by X log dollars.

 Now, we evaluate each categorical feature against salary and see if the categories differ.
-Here are two examples of job type and degree by salary.
+Here are two examples of Salary by job type and degree.

-### Job type by salary
+### Salary by Job type

 ![](https://github.com/tehseenniaz/salarypredictionportfolio/blob/master/2.png)

-### Degree by salary
+### Salary by degree

 ![](https://github.com/tehseenniaz/salarypredictionportfolio/blob/master/3.png)